stevenpetryk/mafs/README.md

 ## Development

-Development is done inside of the Gatsby documentation site, which directly imports Mafs components from `src/`.
+Development is done inside of the Next.js documentation site, which directly imports Mafs components from `src/`.
 To start the development server, run:

 ```
+pnpm install
 pnpm start
 ```